OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_windows/instructions.md

 ![12_mambaenvcreate.png](12_mambaenvcreate.png)

-When environment creation is finished, it will give you the commands to activate the environment.
+When the environment creation is finished, it will give you the commands to activate the environment.

 ![13_done.png](13_done.png)